Reconstruction of surfaces with ordinary singularities from their silhouettes: Introduction

 The algorithm for good projections of surfaces with ordinary singularities generalizes the one for smooth surfaces.
 Also here, we use the singularities of the silhouette in order to define a rational map that determines the contour as the image of the silhouette; after that, the reconstruction of the surface proceeds exactly as in the smooth situation.
 One important difference with the smooth case is that when dealing with surfaces with ordinary singularities we have to take into account the non-reduced structure of both the contour and the silhouette.
 Sheaf theory provides a firm theoretical ground to prove the correctness of our algorithm, which relies on a well-known formula relating the dualizing sheaves of the contour and of the silhouette.

-While in the smooth case it is well-known that reconstruction is essentially unique,our algorithm could (and in some example really does) give finitely many essentially different results.
-The reason is that we need to tell projections of pinch points from other intersections of two distinct components of the silhouette, and this is not possible from local analytic equations alone.
-This ambiguity is related to the failure of Chisini's conjecture in low degree (see \cite{Catanese1986}).
-Figure~\ref{figure:ambiguity} shows three essentially different Roman surfaces with the same silhouette; in this case, there are projective isomorphisms between the surfaces, but none of them preserves the center of projection.
-This case is discussed in more detail in Example~\ref{example:veronese}.
+While in the smooth case it is well-known that reconstruction is essentially unique, our algorithm could (and in some example really does) give finitely many essentially different results.
+The reason is that the two components of the silhouette, which are the projections of the curve of smooth points of the surface that are in the contour, and of the singular curve of the surface, may intersect transversally; these intersections may either be projections of pinch points, or just the result of two distinct points on the surface being collapsed by the projection, and it is not possible to distinguish these two situations by using only local analytic equations.
+This ambiguity is related to the failure of Chisini's conjecture in low degree (see \cite{Catanese1986}). \Cref{figure:ambiguity} shows three essentially different Roman surfaces with the same silhouette; in this case, there are projective isomorphisms between the surfaces, but none of them preserves the center of projection.
+This case is discussed in more detail in \Cref{example:veronese}.